niranjanadeshpande/contextual-bandits-composition-algorithm-selection/README.md

 - pickle

 ## Description

-To begin, download and unzip the file named "contextual-bandits-composition-algorithm-selection-main.zip" This foldercontains the following files:
+To begin, download and unzip the file named "contextual-bandits-composition-algorithm-selection-main.zip" This folder contains the files requried to replicate our results.
+They are:

-- The file "thresholded_master_frame.pkl" contains execution data for four popular service composition algorithms on 6,144 composition tasks created using the WS-DREAM dataset.
+- **thresholded_master_frame.pkl** : This is our dataset containing execution data for four popular service composition algorithms on 6,144 composition tasks created using the WS-DREAM dataset.
 These algorithms are: Multi-Constrained Shortest Path (MCSP), Ant Colony System Optimization (ACS), Genetic Algorithm (GA) and Particle Swarm Optimization (PSO).

-- The file "bandits_concise.py" contains code to run contextual bandits with different exploration strategies.
-It can be executed as follows: python bandits_concise.py 3 0.3 where the first argument (3) denotes the exploration strategy to be used and the second argument denotes the exploration parameter.
+- **bandits_concise.py**: This is the source code required to run contextual bandits with three different exploration strategies: greedy, epsilon-greedy, upper confidence bound (UCB).
+It is executed as follows:
+> python bandits_concise.py 3 0.3
+The first argument (3) denotes the exploration strategy to be used and the second argument denotes the exploration parameter.
 Following are the values for different contextual bandits strategies:
   -1001: Greedy
   -888: Greedy full-information